aumouvantsillage/TablaZinc/README.md

 Three model files are currently available:

-* `tablazinc-satisfy.mzn` generates a tablature with the correct notes, but with no concern for playability.
+* `src/tablazinc-satisfy.mzn` generates a tablature with the correct notes, but with no concern for playability.

 ```